 30th August 2022

 The minimum entry standard is the achievement of 5 GCSEs, grades C (Level 4 from 2017) or above in: Mathematics, English, a Science based subject and two other subjects.
 You must have also taken part in a study program within the last five years that has given you a certificate - this could be training at work for example.
 Those that have been working in an Optical Practice for 5 years or more only require the GCSE grades in Mathematics and English along with the evidence of study or training in the last 5 years.

 Year One: 2022-23 fee £6165 (including 1st sitting of exams) The BSc Hons course is Student Finance applicable.
 It is classed as a "Full Time Course" - students should NOT use the Distance Learning option if applying for Student Finance.
 This will lead to the incorrect loan amount.

 Students are required to be working in practice for a minimum of 30 hours per week under a GOC registered supervisor.
 Students must apply to the GOC for student membership and retain this registration, along with complying with all relevant GOC regulations throughout their studies.
 Students must also be ABDO members for the duration of their study.
 The distance learning element of the course requires some essential textbooks.
 The booklist is available at the bottom of this page as well as the prices and order form for ABDO College Bookshop.
 The teaching elements are paperless - IT requirements are listed below.

 Foundation Degree / BSc (Hons) in Ophthalmic Dispensing Programme

-Provided by ABDO College working in conjunction with Canterbury Christ Church University, this a two-year Foundation Degree course followed by a third year BSc Degree course in Ophthalmic Dispensing – leading to BSc (Hons) and the ABDO Level 6 FBDO qualifications.
+Provided by ABDO College working in conjunction with Canterbury Christ Church University, this a three year course.
+The first 2 years form your ‘Foundation Degree’ which is then followed by a third year on the BSc Degree course in Ophthalmic Dispensing – leading to BSc (Hons) and the ABDO Level 6 FBDO qualifications.

 Canterbury Christ Church University